brmson/yodaqa/doc/HIGHLEVEL.md

-The sofa of the CandidateAnswerCAS is, well, the candidate answer (usually one word or a few words), plus some features (like a score, hypothesis about the type of the answer etc.) and a copy of the question analysis.
+The sofa of the CandidateAnswerCAS is, well, the candidate answer (usually one word or a few words), plus some features (like a score, hypothesis about the type of the answer etc.) and a copy of the question analysis in the Question view.

 ## Answer Ranker